Five Pathways for Leadership Development at the Chapter Level

 Three - Join the Chapter Leader Network

 a.
-Each chapter employs a network of leaders to manage chapter committees such as Health and Public Policy, Chapter Meeting Program Planning, Associates and Students, and Young Physicians.
+Each chapter employs a network of leaders to manage chapter committees such as Health and Public Policy, Chapter Meeting Program Planning, Resident/Fellow Members and Students, and Early Career Physicians.
 Let your Governor know if you would like to serve on one of these.

 b.
 Attend the Chapter Leader Networking Session, the State Health Policy Networking Session, or leadership development courses held at the College’s Internal Medicine meeting every year.